TimVincii/Crossbow-Enchants/README.md

 ## Issues
 If you have a question, a suggestion, or if you run into any other problem, please don't hesitate to [submit an issue](https://github.com/TimVincii/Crossbow-Enchants/issues).

-I will do my best to answer as fast as possible
+Please note: As of **December 2nd, 2024**, I’ve started my studies, which will keep me busy for the next few years.
+This means I will have significantly less time to actively work on the Crossbow Enchants or respond to feedback and issues.

+I’ll still do my best to address important issues and consider suggestions when possible, but response times may be slower.